Mike Yastrzemski Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 21st in the league.

-- The Padres have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.
+- The Padres' 4.70 team ERA ranks 21st among all MLB pitching staffs.

-- The Padres will look to Musgrove (1-0) in his second start this season.
+- The Padres will send Darvish (1-2) out to make his fifth start of the season.
+He is 1-2 with a 3.00 ERA and 25 strikeouts through 24 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw five innings, allowing three earned runs while giving up seven hits.
+- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the righty threw 5 2/3 innings, surrendering one earned run while allowing two hits.

+- In four games this season, the 36-year-old has a 3.00 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .190 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.